run-book/runbook/ARCHITECTURAL_DECISION_LOG.md

 For example the event might add three actions: Change the selection state, add a command to call an api and change the state. those commands added at the same time want to be atomic.

-Let's add a composed command.
+We added a composed command.
 When we execute a composed command it will execute all the commands in the array.
 This allows us to leave the granularity to the caller.